 Today, the focus of America’s foreign policy has shifted away from Central America and to the Middle East.
 On the surface, the Iraq conflict would seem to have little in common with the Salvadoran civil war.
 The geopolitical calculations are no longer those of the Cold War.
 And in this new war, it is the insurgents that have taken to killing civilians as a matter of strategy, leaving the Iraqi people in the dire position of risking death from one side if they deal with the Americans and from the other if they do not.
 As in El Salvador, though, the people suffering most are the civilians whose hearts and minds are supposedly at stake, but whose lives are treated as disposable—a situation that could likely only be made worse by further proxy militarization.
 For those seeking to know the true nature of the “Salvador option,” Innocent Voices could hardly have come at a better time.

 Leonor Varela made a strong first impression on American audiences in 1999, when she reclined across the monumental billboards advertising the epic ABC mini-series Cleopatra.
 Varela beat out thirty-five other actresses to win the title role in the critically acclaimed Robert Halmi, Sr. production, co-starring with Timothy Dalton (Julius Caesar) and Billy Zane (Marc Anthony).
 Daily Variety called Varela "a true find, inhabiting the role with a smoldering gusto born of defiant confidence."
 Varela was next seen in a blistering action role, kicking butt opposite Wesley Snipes in the New Line film BLADE II (2002), directed by Guillermo del Toro.
 She portrayed "Nyssa," the daughter of Blade's deadliest enemy, who approaches the vampire slayer to negotiate a truce.
 She also achieved some notoriety when Life Magazine featured her wearing 10 huge statement rings - one on each finger and thumbs while fanning herself under a golden parasol.
-The outrageous sterling silver rings, silver rings she wore were chosen to be provocative, and it worked to a tee!
+The classic sterling silver rings she wore were chosen to be provocative, and it worked to a tee!